Envoclub/Envo_V1/README.md

 * Images: Communication diagrams, mind maps, use case diagrams, etc.
 * Text files (optional): Detailed explanations, API references, or other written documentation.

-**Additional Notes**

-* This README provides a high-level overview.
-Each module might have its own specific instructions in a separate README file within that directory.
-* Make sure to replace placeholders like `<your-backend-repo-url>` with the actual URLs.
-* Consider adding environment variable setup instructions if your project requires them (e.g., API keys).

 **For further assistance:**